Are you washing your clothes correctly?

 First, scrub with a detergent-moistened toothbrush, then rinse and air dry.
 You’ll also want to disconnect the hose from the back of the dryer about once a year.
 It’s time to clean the lint trap when it takes more than an hour to dry a load.

-Don’t wash items that need to be dry cleaned: If your clothing has a “dry clean” label, proceed with caution.
+If your clothing has a “dry clean” label, proceed cautiously.
 Some items do not actually need to be dry cleaned.

 If these are natural fibers like wool, it is probably safe to hand wash them and let them air dry.
 But you’ll want to obey that label for items like leather, suede, and “structured pieces” (like blazers and suits).